 So you can spend all that money you’re saving on a new business book, a web designer, or that new pair of heels you have been eyeing.

 Squarespace is EXTREMELY user-friendly.
 I am talking college roommate, ride or die, do the holidays together kinda friendly.

 I spent so much time when I was on Wordpress working on correcting formatting, fixing broken plugins, and struggling to find solutions to the problems I was having.
 This was beyond frustrating and prevented me from focusing on the actual context.
 Say so long to that issue!
 Squarespace allows you to simply focus on what is most important in your biz.

-Even for my clients, I take each of them through a 1.5-hour tutorial so that they can see how easy it is to make quick changes, upload a new blog, or add a new product easily.
+I also take each of my clients through a tutorial so that they can see how easy it is to make quick changes, upload a new blog, or add a new products easily.
 This is my favorite part of the process because my clients can launch their site feeling empowered to take over their biz.